willfaught/go-guide/README.md

 ## Documentation

-- MUST NOT use special syntax like Markdown
+- MUST NOT use markup like Markdown

         // Add adds a and b together and returns the result. func Add(a, b int) int {...}